| |

 Cookie scoop placing deviled egg yolk in egg whites to teach how to make deviled eggs

-For the next step, you can use a cookie scoop or a piping bag/ziploc to fill in the egg filings on the egg whites.
+For the next step, you can use a cookie scoop or a piping bag/ziploc to fill the egg yolk filling into the white halves.

-Add relish to the mixture after you have made the ones without relish.
+Add relish to the egg yolk mixture after you have made the ones without relish.

 Sprinkle with paprika for appearance, and serve!